-Research Data Management (RDM) is the intentional process, throughout the entire lifecycle of a research project, of keeping data organized.
+Research Data Management (RDM) is the intentional process, throughout an entire research project, of keeping data organized.
 This extends through:

-Research Data are the recorded observations created, collected or observed in the process of conducting an original research project.
-Research data can be either qualitative or quantitative in nature and may come in a wide range of formats, among them:
+Research Data are the recorded observations created or collected in the process of conducting an original research project.
+Research data can be either either digital or analog, qualitative or quantitative, and may come in a wide range of formats, among them: